 Someone struggling with depression cannot simply ‘cheer up’ or ‘snap out of it.’
 Psychotherapy methods such as Cognitive Behavioural Therapy (CBT), Interpersonal Therapy (IPT), Emotionally Focused Therapy (EFT) or Acceptance and Commitment Therapy (ACT) have been shown to help individuals learn how to understand and manage their depression in order to minimize its effects on their daily life, health, and relationships.

 We simplify the search for the therapist that is a right fit for you.
 At no additional cost, one of our Service Managers assists you in finding the help you need.

 Our licensed providers are often covered by your insurance.
 If you are not sure, simply click the “Get Started” button below to talk to one of our care coordinators.

 Our clients are interested in self-discovery, emotional healing, or are working through a range of challenges that respond well to therapy.
 For example, these include: stress, anxiety, phobias, depression, mood disorders, borderline personality disorder, self-esteem, anger, addictions, trauma, relationships, family conflict, couples counselling, and life transitions.

-At this time, Layla is only able to work with clients who are residents of Ontario and Alberta.
+At this time, Layla is only able to work with clients who are residents of Ontario, Alberta, British Columbia and Nova Scotia.
 Please note that Layla does not provide crisis support.
 If you or someone else is in crisis and require immediate assistance, call 911 or go to your nearest hospital emergency department.

 Several of our therapists offer sessions on weekends, and you can let us know of that preference when you sign up and we will do our best to accommodate.